waylonflinn/libris/README.md

 	return add(KEYS[1], KEYS[2])

-This is exactly the same as creating a single file with the following contents, except now the functions in `simple-math.lua` can be used by other scripts.
+This is exactly the same as creating a single file with the following contents.

 	-- Add two numbers
 	local add = function(a, b)